 - You lodge a worker’s compensation claim with another employer.

-– You lose your licence (if you provide transport to clients).
+- You lose your driver’s licence

-- Never discriminate, bully, harass or victimise anyone in any way.
+- Never discriminate, bully, harass, or victimise anyone in any way.

 - Never come to work if you’ve been taking drugs or alcohol.
-If you need help with a drug or alcohol problem, you can find support here: Looking after yourself.
+If you need help with a drug or alcohol problem, you can find support here Looking after yourself

 - Never represent yourself as a spokesperson for Suitsme without permission from Suitsme’s Directors; this includes in the media and on social media.
 You are, however, welcome to contribute to Suitsme’s online community and make comments about Suitsme on social media.